 Requests for Exemption

 A request for exemption must be submitted to the Director of Graduate Studies in writing, signed by the student and all members of the dissertation committee.
-Each request will be considered carefully and ruled upon by the GMB Steering Committee.
+Each request will be considered carefully and ruled upon by the GMB Executive Committee.
 Request should fall into one of the following categories:

 Other extenuating circumstances.
 Request for exemption from the publication requirement can be made for other extenuating circumstances, though these are rarely granted.
 The request should explain these reasons and should contain an evaluation of the quality and quantity of research performed.
-If the committee feels the research is not of sufficient quality or quantity for publication anywhere, the request must explain why the committee feels the student has nonetheless generated a body of research that warrants awarding a PhD.
+If the dissertation committee feels the research is not of sufficient quality or quantity for publication anywhere, the request must explain why the dissertation committee feels the student has nonetheless generated a body of research that warrants awarding a PhD.

 Publication expected, but not before graduation deadline.
 If a manuscript is out for review but a final acceptance may not be received before a graduation deadline, a student can request completion of paperwork prior to acceptance of the manuscript.
 The student should submit a letter, co-signed by the advisor(s), that describes the status of the manuscript.
-These exemptions will be granted only if the committee is convinced that the paper will be accepted soon.
+These exemptions will be granted only if the GMB Executive Committee is convinced that the paper will be accepted soon.

 09/01/2014 Added the Affiliation and Acknowledgements section.